POLISH THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “Ironically, radical free-market reforms were introduced in Poland under the banner of a trade union called ‘Solidarity’!
 The Solidarity ethos on which the alliance of intellectuals and workers had been built in the previous decade disintegrated.”

 “Anti-apartheid activists paid close attention to Eastern European protests, and sought to emulate their tactics.
-Observation and imitation helped spread revolution from Poland to South Africa, producing a transnational moment of change.”—from the collection of essays on the afterlife of 1989.
+Observation and imitation helped spread revolution from Poland to South Africa, producing a transnational moment of change.”—a collection of essays on the afterlife of 1989.

 “Although Deng evaluated the movement in China to be weaker than that in Poland, he nevertheless urged the leadership to be resolute and to avoid making concessions to the students, since concessions in Poland led to further concessions.”